DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 6.md

 ### **Explanation:**

-- `self.account.save(<- create Collection(), to: self.StoragePath)`: This line creates a new instance of the `Collection` resource and saves it to the account's storage at the specified storage path (`self.StoragePath`).
+- This line creates a brand new NFT collection and stores it securely within your account's vault (represented by self.StoragePath).
-- `self.account.link<&{KnightCollectionPublic}>(self.PublicPath, target: self.StoragePath)`: This line creates a capability that grants access to the `KnightCollectionPublic` interface and links it to a public path (`self.PublicPath`).
-The capability points to the storage path where the collection is stored (`self.StoragePath`).
+- Imagine this vault has multiple locks.
+This line creates a special key (the capability) that unlocks access to a specific interface (KnightCollectionPublic) within the vault.
+- This key is then placed at a designated public access point (self.PublicPath), allowing authorized users who possess the matching key to access the collection through that specific interface.

 ### **Putting it to the Test:**